ManuelGil/vscode-json-flow/README.md

 - **Santiago Rey** - _Collaborator_ - [ksreyr](https://github.com/ksreyr)
 - **Andry Orellana** - _Collaborator_ - [AndryOre](https://github.com/AndryOre)

-See also the list of [contributors](https://github.com/ManuelGil/vscode-json-manager/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ManuelGil/vscode-json-flow/contributors) who participated in this project.

 ## License

-JSON Manager is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+JSON Flow is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.